evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a panoramic roof.
 The glass has two panels.
 One over the first and the second rows.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-Both glass panels have an electric curtain that occupants can use to protect against the sun.
+The glass has an electrochromic function that lets you blend the glass to protect against the sun.

 Additionally, you can order the car with tinted windows from the B-pillar backward, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.